status-im/help.status.im/docs/en/status-communities/back-up-your-community-s-private-key.md

 !!! warning "Caution"
     Manually transferring your community from one computer to another by copying the private key is an insecure method of handling a private key.
 Still, it's currently the only way to do so.</br>
     We're aware of this issue and plan to implement a secure solution in a future release.
-In the meantime, take extra precautions when handling your community key and keep it safe.
+In the meantime, be extra cautions when handling your community key and keep it safe.

 ## What to expect